 Understanding how project opportunities or pursuits will impact your project and workforce strategies is critical to organizational success.
-Scenario planning with accurate data can help to inform which projects opportunities should be pursued more aggressively and, equally important, which projects will be at risk because the resource demands don’t align with your team’s availability.
+Scenario planning with accurate data can help to inform which project opportunities should be pursued more aggressively and, equally importantly, which projects will be at risk because the resource demands don’t align with your team’s availability.

 The people are the pulse of every construction company.
 As such, the data surrounding your workforce is foundational for nearly every department within the organization.
 When departments are siloed off it can negatively impact your team’s engagement and cohesion.
 On top of that, when departmental data is kept private it can damage the working relationship between teams and impact the trust the teams have in the firm’s leadership.

-Workforce intelligence isn’t just about providing data to help drive decision making.
-Workforce intelligence helps to improve visibility on workforce data and strategies.
+Workforce intelligence isn’t just about providing data to help drive decision-making.
+Workforce intelligence helps to improve the visibility of workforce data and strategies.
 When it comes to workforce data specifically, by removing corporate silos you’re ensuring your sales, marketing, human resources, and estimating teams have the information they need to inform their work.